Security

 Executive summary

-Quick wins for everyone plus deeper controls for network/IT engineers and ISC2 candidates.
-Align choices to NIST CSF 2.0 and CIS Controls v8 for measurable, auditable outcomes.
+Quick wins for everyone plus deeper controls for network and IT engineers and ISC2 candidates.
+Align to NIST CSF 2.0 and CIS Controls v8 for measurable outcomes.

 Top 5 now: passkeys/MFA, secure DNS, EDR, patch SLAs, 3-2-1-1-0 backups.